 Mortar & Pestle Method:

 - If you have none of the above tools then you could also grind the flaxseed using a mortar and pestle.
-This is best for smaller amounts - 1 tablespoon at a time.
+This is best for smaller amounts - 1 tbsp at a time.

 - Place your seeds in the mortar and use the pestle to grind the seeds into the side of the mortar, crushing them.
 This will take a while and you won't get a super fine consistency - however, it does work.